State Financial Aid Programs

 2. Students in bachelor degree programs are eligible for up to four years of assistance (48 payment points).

-3. SEEK students are eligible for up to five years of assistance (60 payment points).
-Awards vary according to tuition charges, type of institution attended, family net taxable income and the academic year in which student receives his/her first payment.
+Note that awards vary according to tuition charges, type of institution attended, family net taxable income, and the academic year in which students received their first payment.

-Aid to Part-time Study (APTS)
+Aid for Part-time Study (APTS)

-This Program provides tuition assistance to eligible undergraduate students enrolled on a part-time basis.
-Unlike other grant and scholarship programs administered by New York State Higher Education Services Corporation (NYSHESC), the APTS Program operates as a campus-based program.
-To apply, students must complete the CUNY Supplement Form.
-The amount of the award will depend on a student’s financial need, the tuition cost, the college’s allocation of funds, and the total number of eligible part-time students attending the college who apply for the award.
+Unlike TAP and PTAP, APTS is not an Entitlement Grant Program.
+Prior to the 2025-2026 academic year, the APTS program provided tuition assistance to eligible undergraduate students enrolled on a part-time basis, but funding was limited and available on a first come, first serve basis.
+Furthermore, unlike other grant and scholarship programs administered byUnlike other grant and scholarship programs administered by HESC, the APTS Program operated as a campus-based program.
+To apply, students must have completed the CUNY Supplement Form.
+The amount of the award depended on a student’s financial need, the tuition cost, the college’s allocation of funds, and the total number of applicants who were eligible to receive APTS awards at the college.

 City University Supplemental Tuition Assistance (CUSTA)